 “The number of channels used to drive demand is so vast – it’s not hard to get leads, it’s hard to get the ones you need and convert them.
 We had a dirty database with a lot of incorrect email addresses – this meant low engagement for nurturing campaigns.”
 (Get the Rackspace case study here)

-[Click the image below to get the ungated checklist tool in Pdf]
+[Click the image below to get the ungated PDF checklist.]

-- Aid in filtering out as many of the bad leads as possible so that they don’t hinder the quality of your database
+- Aid in filtering out as many bad leads as possible so that they don’t hinder the quality of your database

-- Provide you with a clearer picture of which lead sources/vendors are providing higher quality leads so that you can adjust budget accordingly
+- Provide you with a clearer picture of which lead sources/vendors are providing higher quality leads for your demand gen programs so that you can adjust budget accordingly

-- Allow you to track the time required to process leads, which will then help you make more informed calculations on campaign ROI and decisions about which channels/sources to use
+- Allow you to track the time it takes your demand gen team to process leads, which will then help you calculate campaign ROI and make more informed decisions about which demand gen channels/sources to use

-- Give you and your team a tool with which to show execs the time and resources being spent on certain efforts and why demand marketing tech may be a wise investment
+- Show execs the time and resources being spent on certain lead processing efforts and why demand generation software may be a wise investment